tucksaun/docker/FREEBSD-PORTING.md

 * docker can't load (pull, import or commit) an image if not started from build path

 Current progress is focused on networking, NAT and port forwarding.

+Read to a vision how feature can be ported http://unix.stackexchange.com/questions/127001/linux-lxc-vs-freebsd-jail